kevuyt/Ultimate-Goal/README.md

     - Added blocks for DcMotorEx methods.
         + These are enhanced methods that you can use when supported by the motor controller hardware.
 	+ The REV Robotics Expansion Hub supports these enhanced methods.
-	+ Enhanced methods include methods to get/set motor velocity (in encoder pulses per second), get/set PIDF coefficients, etc..
+	+ Enhanced methods include methods to get/set motor minVelocity (in encoder pulses per second), get/set PIDF coefficients, etc..

  * Modest Improvements in Logging
     - Decrease frequency of battery checker voltage statements.